facebook/hermes/doc/intl.md

 # Overview

-is document describes the current state of Android implementation of Intl APIs(formally ECMA-402 specification) in Hermes JavaScript engine.
+This document describes the current state of Android implementation of Intl APIs(formally ECMA-402 specification) in Hermes JavaScript engine.
 ECMA-402 is still evolving and the latest iteration is [7th edition](https://402.ecma-international.org/7.0/) which was published in June 2020.
 Each new edition is built on top of the last one and typically adds new capabilities typically as,
 - New Intl service constructors (for e.g. Intl.Collator, Intl.NumberFormat etc...) or extending existing ones by accepting more parameters
 - New functions or properties in the Intl object prototypes (for e.g. Intl.Collator.prototype.compare)
 - New locale aware functions in standard Javascript object prototypes (for e.g. String.prototype.localeCompare)